SpenserKao/Search-Flickr-with-AngularJS/README.md

 # ToDos
    - Make the limit of number of image objects configurable.
 (Currently the limit is default to 20.)
+   - Move current optionally displayed "More details of selected image" from top of page to the left, with thumbnail area on the right, hopefully achieving better user experience.

 # Reference
 [1] http://api.flickr.com/services/feeds/photos_public.gne <br/>